 Trolltunga Hiking Tours: How to Prepare and Possible Difficulties

 Trolltunga, which can be translated as the “troll tongue,” has become a popular place for hiking during the last decade.
 Yet, many tourists who dare to embark on that hike come unprepared, which later leads to their frustration or even worse consequences.
-Unlike Pulpit Rock, Trolltunga tends to be a strenuous hike, with at least 10-12 hours of non-stop ascending and descending and 1,100 meters in height.
+Unlike Pulpit Rock, Trolltunga, located at an altitude of over 1,100 meters above sea level, tends to be a strenuous hike, with at least 10-12 hours of non-stop ascending and descending.
 In this article, we are going to uncover the difficulties one may face during Trolltunga hiking tours.

 Time spent on hiking: from 10 to 12 hours.